-The recent spate of rail accidents such as the Norfolk Southern derailment in Ohio has led to speculation that the management of the nation’s railroads are underinvesting in maintenance and safety.
-If that turns out to be the case, I can think of one reason why.
-Early […]
+The ongoing turmoil at Boeing makes me remember a post from not too long ago about railroads.
+The recent spate of rail accidents such as the Norfolk Southern derailment in Ohio has led to speculation that the management of the nation’s railroads are underinvesting in maintenance and […]

 (I originally published this post in 2013, but it still seems relevant.)
 Oddly enough, I was overlooked once again to serve as a commencement speaker this year.
 In fact, although I have been available most Spring weekends for the past few years, not one institution of higher learning […]